heeed/Library-Robot/README.md

 The library robot is based upon https://bigl.es/friday-fun-attiny85-10-robot-challenge/ where @biglesp managed to design and build a simple robot for under £10

 robot.pdf has been created with scribus.
 If you want to adapt edit robot.sla and then export as a PDF file

+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.